IntuitionLabs

 4. Revisto (Software)

-Overview: Revisto is a Silicon Valley startup (with recent $4M seed funding) that positions itself as “Revolutionizing MLR Review with AI” ([24]).
+Overview: Revisto is a San Antonio, TX-based startup (founded 2023, $6M total funding including a $4M seed round in November 2024 led by LiveOak Ventures with participation from Eli Lilly, Tau Ventures, and Arkin Digital Health) that positions itself as ”Revolutionizing MLR Review with AI” ([30]) ([31]).
 It offers an AI-driven MLR platform specifically for life sciences marketing.
-Revisto’s focus is once again on pre-empting compliance issues using technology.
-Unlike generic tools, it claims to use vast medical and regulatory data to guide its AI recommendations.
+Revisto’s focus is on pre-empting compliance issues using technology.
+Unlike generic tools, it uses terabytes of proprietary pharmaceutical data to guide its AI recommendations.

 Key Features: